tapaswenipathak/Internship/README.md

 I am hiring people from remote areas, please help me in reaching out people who live in remote areas by letting the people you know, know.

-# Research Internship

-Duration - one month.

-Stipend - 19k, negotiable.

-Vacancies - Multiple

-Location - AoE/Home

-I will penning the ideas/topics under https://github.com/alice-sieve org.

-Research intern should work on any tasks from the above list.
-You should know latex.

 # Django Internship
 ----------------------